smoynes/elsie/docs/TUTORIAL.md

 ⍤⍤
 ```

 It's not much but it's an honest program.
+The demo initialize the machine, does
+some basic I/O with system calls, and halts the machine.
+It is not much, but it
+is an honest program.

 You can also run the demo with additional logging enabled.
-You should see logs
+You will see logs for
-for machine startup and its state after executing each instruction.
+machine startup and its state after executing each instruction.

 ```console
 $ elsie demo -log